I'm Honey!

 Coming from Kindness Does Not Work

 Ask any estranged mother or grandmother.
 The more apologetic and kinder they are to their adult children, the more they are terminated as parents and grandparents.
+These rejected parents often face profound feelings of loss and social stigma, with no perceived benefits from the estrangement.
 I know because I have a free private Facebook group for estranged mothers and grandmothers.
 Their comments tell the story.

 I blame myself for my situation.
 And, I also blame the Internet and ‘young shrinks’ who teach their new philosophy: ‘It is all about me, me, and my well-being.”
 Well, young shrink, you are doing your young clients a disservice because it is not about me, me, me—it is about everyone in the family.
 And one day, those me’s are going to suffer, and so will their innocent children.

 I did research on estranged parents and grandparents and found it, along with loneliness, is the silent epidemic of our times.
+This estrangement contributes to the phenomenon of fractured families, affecting millions of parents and their relationships with their adult children.
 Millions, and I mean millions, of parents are sitting in silence.
 They are embarrassed to discuss the estrangement for fear of being thought of as a bad parent as they suffer at the hands of their narcissistic adult children.

 On a Whim, I Decided to Help